Our Sunday Services are 9am, 11am and 5pm. Our services are also Livestreamed.

 Will refreshments be served?

+As case numbers are high at the moment we will pause serving refreshments after the service for the moment.
 We recommend that families bring along nut-free snacks & a labelled drink bottle for children and young ones.

 Can my kids play in the indoor playground?